steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

        valid_lft forever preferred_lft forever
 ```

-The tun device is now added to the list of interface, but now its just there it does nothing
+The tun device is added to the list of interfaces, but now it's just there it is does nothing.

 ```shewl